Dæmos Rising

 Dæmos Rising is a direct-to-DVD spin-off of the long-running British science fiction television series Doctor Who.
 It was released direct-to-video and produced by the independent production company Reeltime Pictures.
 It is a sequel to the Third Doctor serial The Dæmons and the 1995 Reeltime video Downtime and is also a tie-in to Telos Publishing's Time Hunter range of books, another Doctor Who spin-off.

 The DVD was also released as a Limited Edition which included an inlay autographed by Beverley Cressman (Kate Lethbridge-Stewart), Miles Richardson (Douglas Cavendish), Andrew Wisher (The Ghost), Alistair Lock (Composer), David J. Howe (Writer) and Keith Barnfather (Producer/Director).
 Reeltime Pictures Limited also distributed for BBV (Bill and Ben Video).

-The film received overall positive reviews from critics.
+The film received overall positive reviews from critics, such as Michael Syme.

 Synopsis

 Kate Lethbridge-Stewart responds to a message from ex-UNIT operative Douglas Cavendish to investigate a haunting.

 Arriving at Cavendish's isolated cottage, she faces a demonic power her father had previously battled.
 Summoned by a future tyranny, a Dæmon is set to return to Earth.
 It is up to Kate and Cavendish to save the planet and its future.